nikomakela/bootstrap-daterangepicker/README.md

 `cancelClass`: (string) CSS class string that will be added to the cancel button

+`clearClass`: (string) CSS class string that will be added to the clear button

+`emptyDateClass`: (string) CSS class string that will be added to the empty date button

 `format`: (string) Date/time format string used by moment when parsing or displaying the selected dates

 `separator`: (string) Separator string to display between the start and end date when populating a text input the picker is attached to

 `locale`: (object) Allows you to provide localized strings for buttons and labels, and the first day of week for the calendars

+`debug`: (boolean) Enable debugging / logging.

 ## License